boschmotorsport/WinDarab/wiki/XY-Plot.md

 ### Plot Edit Dialog

-This dialog is shown when you mark an existing (x, y)-Plot and press Modify or by adding a new (x, y)-Plot to the list (Add-Button), or duplicating an existing one.
+This dialog is shown when you mark an existing (x, y)-Plot and press Modify or by adding a new (x, y)-Plot to the list (Add-Button), or duplicating an existing one (in the Display Tab).

 ![Plot Edit Dialog](images/XY&#32;Plot&#32;-&#32;PlotEdit.jpg)